One of the hardest parts of the TOEFL?

 Practicing will help solidify this new information into your memory so you can actually apply it on test day.

-So go ahead and download our free and complete TOEFL Practice test.
+So go ahead and download our free and complete Practice test.

-Or, if you feel like you want to learn more cool TOEFL Reading tips and tricks like this, check out our Ten Awesome TOEFL Reading Tips.
+Or, if you feel like you want to learn more cool TOEFL Reading tips and tricks like this, check out our Ten Awsome Tips for the Reading Section of the TOEFLTest.

 I know this TOEFL stuff can get a bit frustrating sometimes.
 So don’t hesitate to reach out and let me know if you have any questions or concerns: [email protected]